zcmarine/powerkube/README.md

 ## Installation

 1. **Add the Python package**.
-Powerkube is not yet on pypi so we will need to either clone or download the repo and run `python setup.py develop` to add it to our $PATH.
-We can verify that it has been correctly installed by running the following command from the terminal:
+Powerkube is available on pypi so you can install it with pip:

     ```python
-    python -c "import powerkube; print powerkube.__file__"
+    pip install powerkube
     ```

 2. **Create a user configuration directory**.
 Once powerkube has been installed, we'll need to add it to our powerline shell's theme and colorscheme.
 The best way to do this is to alter our powerline user config, which will override the powerline defaults.
 If you don't already have a `~/.config/powerline/` folder, create it.
 Next we'll be copying some of the default powerline configs into this location.
 Find where powerline is installed by using `pip show powerline-status | grep 'Location'`, then navigate to the `config_files/` folder there.
 We'll be copying `config.json`, `themes/shell/default.json`, and `colorschemes/shell/default.json` to our `~/.config/powerline/` folder, adding the necessary folders to match that original file structure (i.e. adding the `themes/` and `colorschemes/` folders, etc.